LM-SAL/muse-sample-data/README.md

 ./upload_data.sh path/to/file1.nc path/to/file2.nc
 ```

-Always upload to the `v1` tag (the default) and let it clobber same-named
-assets — we keep no file history, one release holds the current copy of
+Always upload to the `v1` tag (the default) and let it clobber same-named assets, one release holds the current copy of everything.
-everything.
-The script prints the URL + SHA-256 entries to paste into
-`_REGISTRY` in `muse/data/__init__.py`; a changed file changes its hash, so
-update `_REGISTRY` in the same PR.
+The script prints the URL + SHA-256 entries to paste into `_REGISTRY` in `muse/data/__init__.py`; a changed file changes its hash, so update `_REGISTRY` in the same PR.

 Notes: